11 reasons you should never, ever take a cruise

 Dangers at sea

-Summer break – no better time for a refreshing and relaxing cruise.
+Spring break – no better time for a refreshing and relaxing cruise.
 Let the kids enjoy rock climbing, surfing, zip lining, ice skating and swimming while you savor crisp blue skies, warm sea mists and wine coolers on your balcony as you cuddle together and scan the whitecaps for a glimpse of an acrobatic whale.
 A lush buffet dinner awaits you all in a couple of hours; until then, there are many options for fun on your personal vacation menu.
 Unfortunately, although a cruise ship may seem like a getaway from daily life and its stressors, potential dangers lurk in every passageway and on every promenade.

 Dangerous fellow passengers